fhollenbach/RCrashcourse/CourseNotes.md

 ### Wrangling

-Data wrangling is the art of getting your data into R in a useful form for visualisation and modelling.
+Data wrangling is the art of getting your data into R and making transformations in a useful form for visualisation and modelling.
 Data wrangling is very important: without it you can’t work with your own data!

 Often you’ll need to create some new variables or summaries, or maybe you just want to rename the variables or reorder the observations in